Thank you Cacique® for sponsoring this post. Visit your local grocery store to pick up your fave Cacique® product for a delicious dinner tonight!

 - The queso freso is salty, so go easy on adding more salt to taste (you can always add more!).

-- Use a fork to crumble the queso fresco to get the smallest crumbles that coat every bite of the watermelon salad.
+- How to crumble queso fresco: Use a fork to crumble the queso fresco to get the smallest crumbles that coat every bite of the watermelon salad.

 - Variation: add a little bit of chili powder, cayenne pepper, or a chopped jalapeño to the mix for a spicy kick.